Labor Day at Tyson Foods

 At Tyson, we take pride in supporting our country and efforts to protect our way of life.
 Here are a few of the things the company and its Team Members do in support of our military:

 - Tyson Foods was involved in helping organize and sponsor the very first northwest Arkansas “Honor Flight.”
 The October 2009 charter flight flew more than 90 military veterans free of charge to Washington D.C., to visit the World War II Memorial and other memorials.
-Since 2009 the company has helped coordinate nine of these flights for about 750 World War II veterans.
+Since 2009 the company has helped coordinate nine of these flights for more than 900 World War II veterans.
 Click here to see a video of one of these flights Tyson sponsored.

 - In 2012 Tyson Foods teamed up with Operation Homefront to provide a year’s worth of food to military and veteran families being awarded mortgage-free homes through the “Homes on the Homefront” program.